iandersi/triple-triad-collection/README.md

 ## About Triple Triad Collection

-This is my first app using ReactJS.
+This is my first bigger ReactJS project.
 I made this app to learn how to use React more diversely.

 Originally I was just going to make a small app that would let you collect cards/keep track of owned cards for the FF8 minigame Triple Triad.